 What are popular apps made with React Native?

 In 2020 React Native was the most popular technology, according to Statista, when it comes to cross-platform frameworks.
-In 2021 we saw a significant increase in Flutter supporters, but this fight is still even if we look at the sources.
+In 2021 we saw a significant increase in Flutter supporters, but this fight is still even.

 - Fb Ads Manager